rjwgnr27/Filters/README.md

 ## Bugs
 * The whole filter chain runs in the context of the UI event loop.
-It uses QtConcurrent::blockingFiltered() to multi-thread filter application.
-Note however, on very large subject files, the big time consumer seems to be the "setPlainText()" of the result text widget, which has to be done in the UI event loop.
+It uses `QtConcurrent::blockingFiltered()` to multi-thread filter application.
+Note however, on very large subject files, the big time consumer seems to be the `setPlainText()` of the result text widget, which has to be done in the UI event loop.

 ## Todo
 There are a number of improvements to be made:

 * Big baddy here (see the "Bugs" section above): move the filter chain out of the event loop.
-See also the note above about setPlainText().
+See also the note above about `setPlainText()`.

 * For inclusion filters, add an "or" option, so that two or more expressions can be sequenced so that if one fails, the next is